 4. Measure your success against customer expectations, not industry benchmarks

 Industry benchmarks have always been both helpful and potentially dangerous.
 After all, while it’s good to see any benchmark, an average based on “the good, the bad, and the ugly” might not be applicable to your organization.
 Now, with so much having changed in the first half of 2020, your previous industry-standard targets might no longer be aligned with customers’ expectations in the “new normal.”
+And thus aren’t necessarily a good barometer of service desk success.

 5. Don’t ignore that your 2020 IT service desk is likely no longer fit for 2020 and beyond